bitprj/Intro-To-Serverless/.github/ISSUE_TEMPLATE/final-project-issue-template.md

 ---
-name: Final Project Issue Template
+name: [FOR STUDENTS] Final Project Issue Template
 about: Use this template to create new tasks for your final project
 title: "[Task Name]"
 labels: ''